How to sign macOS PKG files for deployment

 - Either create a new account or sign in using an existing one.

 - Click on Certificates > IDs > Profiles.

 - Click on Certificates + and select Developer ID Installer.

-- Upload the Certificate Signing Request which was downloaded in the above step.
+- Upload the Certificate Signing Request, which was downloaded in the step mentioned above.

 - The Developer ID Installer certificate will be generated.
 Download the certificate and install it on your macOS device to sign the packages.